 Some lenders provide portfolio lending and equity stock loans of funding through various investment and loan structures against stocks and share portfolios.
 Releasing cash through a stock loan allows clients better liquidity by refinancing their publicly traded stocks and shares.
 The flexibility to gain access to the locked up value of their freely traded stock position can help clients a great deal if they need access to liquidity pretty quickly.
 A stock transaction program is designed specifically for companies, its employees, officers and major holders of publicly traded companies while providing total privacy between the client and the lender.
-The goal is to help clients obtain the best financing structures possible in today’s marketplace.
+The goal is to help clients obtain the best stock lending financing structures possible in today’s marketplace.
 Most clients never consider stock loans, share financing, or the unique proprietary forms of capitalization that will put liquidity in your pocket as they tend to revert to unsecured or secured financing against residential or investment property that they may hold, Our contact with portfolio and stock loan lenders can help you understand how your liquidity options work.

 We collaborate with owners of publicly traded stock on the terms of each and every financing transaction.
 The process is quick, transparent and completely confidential.
 Financing proceeds can be used for personal or business purposes, or to diversify or hedge current stock positions.
 Funding is quick with a transaction closing in as little as 3 to 7 business days.
 Same day funding is also available.
 Financing is available from $500,000 to $50,000,000 USD.